← Back to BlogProduct Guides

 Should I block YouTube entirely?

 For young children, yes.
-For pre-teens and teens, time limits usually work better than complete blocking, which often leads to conflict and sneaky workarounds.
+For middle school and high school kids, time limits usually work better than complete blocking, which often leads to conflict and sneaky workarounds.

 What about educational YouTube content?